 The Angel Falls found in Venezuela takes the first place in the list of the tallest waterfall on Earth.
 The height of this magnificent work of nature is 979 meters or 3,212 feet.
 The amount of water that falls from that specific height is about 15 times more than what falls down on the Niagara Falls.
 Another interesting fact about the Angel Falls is that its name in the Pemon language is “Kerepakupai Meru,” which means “waterfall of the deepest place” in English.
 The Angels Falls is so high that it can even reach the lowest clouds on the atmosphere, and the clouds contribute to its angelic and ethereal appearance.

-The Iguaçu Falls which are on the river of the same name and which are situated in Brazil and Argentina in South America also have nearly double the volume of water compared to the water falling down on the Niagara Falls.
-The almost deafening noise of the fall’s rapids can be heard up to nearly 24 kilometers.
-But in the past, the noise of the raging waters on the falls had been completely silenced two times already in history, and these instances were caused by flooding, wherein the water level of the river had risen up to the mark from where the rapids passed down.
+The Iguaçu Falls, which is situated on the river of the same name that is located within the borders of Brazil and Argentina in South America, also has approximately double the volume of water compared to the water falling down on the Niagara Falls.
+The almost deafening noise of the fall’s rapids can be heard from up to nearly 24 kilometers.
+But in the past, the noise of the raging waters on the falls had been completely silenced two times already in history, and these instances were caused by flooding, wherein the water level of the river had risen up to the point from where the rapids slowed down.

-Nearly all the falls of the world are being pushed back due to the force of their own water but the Victoria Falls on the river Zambezi has surpassed itself.
-These rapids of Zimbabwe’s rivers have receded for up to 130 kilometers from their place of origin from a thousand years ago.
+Nearly all the falls of the world have slowed down due to the lowering of the force of their water; however, the Victoria Falls on the Zambezi River in southern Africa has surprisingly surpassed itself.
+The rapids of Zimbabwe’s rivers have receded for up to 130 kilometers from their place of origin from a thousand years ago.
 The Victoria has a width of 1,708 meters or 5,604 feet, which makes it qualified to be one of the biggest waterfalls on Earth.